snewell4/simpleth/docs/source/intro.rst

 ***********
 ``simpleth`` is restricted to the following environment:

--  Windows 10 or 11 (have not tried it on iOS or Linux)
+-  Windows 10 or 11 (have not tried it on macOS or Linux)
 -  Python 3
 -  Ganache blockchain
 -  Solidity contracts